sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 # Configure Sourcegraph with Kustomize

-This guide will demonstrate how to customize your Sourcegraph deployment by creating a [Kustomize overlay](#create-an-overlay-for-sourcegraph).
+This guide will demonstrate how to customize your Sourcegraph deployment using Kustomize components.

 <div class="getting-started">
   <a class="btn text-center" href="../">Installation</a>